Alan Sillitoe: Biography

 Sillitoe was born in Nottingham to working-class parents, Christopher Sillitoe and Sabina (née Burton).
 Like Arthur Seaton, the anti-hero of his first novel, Saturday Night and Sunday Morning, his father worked at the Raleigh Bicycle Company's factory in the town.
 His father was illiterate, violent, and unsteady with his jobs, and the family was often on the brink of starvation.

 Sillitoe left school at the age of 14, having failed the entrance examination to grammar school.
 He worked at the Raleigh factory for the next four years, spending his free time reading prodigiously and being a "serial lover of local girls".
-He joined the Air Training Corps in 1942, then the Royal Air Force, albeit too late to serve in the Second World War.
+He joined the Air Training Corps in 1942, then the Royal Air Force (RAF), albeit too late to serve in the Second World War.
 He served as a wireless operator in Malaya during the Emergency.
-After returning to Britain he was planning to enlist in the Royal Canadian Air Force when it was discovered that he had tuberculosis.
+After returning to Britain, he was planning to enlist in the Royal Canadian Air Force when it was discovered that he had tuberculosis.
 He spent 16 months in an RAF hospital.

 Pensioned off at the age of 21 on 45 shillings (£2.25) a week, he lived in France and Spain for seven years in an attempt to recover.
 In 1955, while living in Mallorca with the American poet Ruth Fainlight, whom he married in 1959, and in contact with the poet Robert Graves, Sillitoe started work on Saturday Night and Sunday Morning, which was published in 1958.
 Influenced in part by the stripped-down prose of Ernest Hemingway, the book conveys the attitudes and situation of a young factory worker faced with the inevitable end of his youthful philandering.
-As with John Osborne's Look Back in Anger and John Braine's Room at the Top, the novel's real subject was the disillusionment of post-war Britain and the lack of opportunities for the working class.
-It was adapted as a film by Karel Reisz in 1960, with Albert Finney as Arthur Seaton; the screenplay was written by Sillitoe.
+As with John Osborne's Look Back in Anger (1956) and John Braine's Room at the Top (1957), the novel's real subject was the disillusionment of post-war Britain and the lack of opportunities for the working class.
+Saturday Night and Sunday Morning was adapted as a film with the same name by Karel Reisz in 1960, with Albert Finney as Arthur Seaton; the screenplay was written by Sillitoe.

 Sillitoe's story The Loneliness of the Long Distance Runner, which concerns the rebellion of a borstal boy with a talent for running, won the Hawthornden Prize in 1959.
 It was also adapted into a film, in 1962, directed by Tony Richardson and starring Tom Courtenay.
 Sillitoe again wrote the screenplay.